 - Publish content to a single display or group of displays quickly

-- Display important or emergency announcements instantly
+- Display important or emergency announcements

 - Power and wired networking connectivity

-- Content to display
+- Google Slides presentation formatted to display (landscape/portrait)